Get in touch with us

 The Factory

-The Factory represents the area south of the San Rafael Swell west of HWY 24 between Goblin Valley and The Cathedral Valley and extends south of HWY 24 from Cainville to 95 S. It includes: Goblin Valley, Wild Horse Canyon Road, The Painted Hills, Hanksville-Burpee Dinosaur Quarry, The Painted Hills, The Mars and Desert Research Station (MARDS), The Spire, Factory Butte, Moonscape Overlook, Swing Arm City and A portion Muddy Creek Wilderness Area.
+The Factory represents the area south of the San Rafael Swell west of HWY 24 between Goblin Valley and The Cathedral Valley and extends south of HWY 24 from Cainville to 95 S. It includes: Goblin Valley, Wild Horse Canyon Road, The Painted Hills, Hanksville-Burpee Dinosaur Quarry, The Painted Hills, The Mars and Desert Research Station (MARDS), The Spire, Factory Butte, Moonscape Overlook, Swing Arm City and a portion Muddy Creek Wilderness Area.

 The most comprehensive but also most adventurous way to explore The Factory is on Wild Horse Canyon Road.